Zurich, Switzerland: +41 - 43 434 80 33 | US: (510) 954-3145 | support@traininng.com

 Speaker Profile

-Dr. Meilleur received a BA in English Literature and Education from Bucknell University, an Executive MBA from the University of New Mexico's Anderson Graduate School of Management, and his Ph.D. in Leadership and Organizational Learning from UNM.
-He received his certification as a Senior Professional in Human Resources (SPHR) by the Society for Human Resource Management in 1995.
+Dr. Meilleur received his BA in English Literature and Education at Bucknell University, and his Executive MBA & Ph.D. from the University of New Mexico.
+He earned both the SPHR and SHRM-SCP professional certifications from the Society for Human Resource Management.